• Skip to primary navigation

 Once liquid has evaporated, strawberries will be quite thick.
 Turn off heat and transfer to a bowl.
 Let it cool in room temperature or in the fridge before making the cake batter.

-Pureed strawberries poured in sauce pan.
+Pureed strawberries poured in a sauce pan.

 I made and baked the batter that night and left it at room temperature.